xaviml/controllerx/docs/others/extract-controller-id.md

 ### Zigbee2MQTT

+Depending on the `state` parameter of this [integration](/controllerx/others/integrations), extracting the controller will be different.

+If `state` is `ha` (the default option), the name will be the sensor entity.
 The name you need to add to the `controller` parameter can be found in `Configuration > Integrations > MQTT` and then select the controller.
 Then you will see the action sensor that by default finishes in `_action` or `_click`.
 The parameter you need is the entity id of the sensor.

+Otherwise, if `state` is `mqtt`, then you will need to place in the `controller` attribute the z2m friendly name of the device.
+It is important to add the friendly name and not the ID.
+ControllerX will listen for the following topic: `zigbee2mqtt/<controller>/action`.

 ### deCONZ